Ekkehard-Schulze/precision-temperature-logger/README.md

 Features
 --------
-- This low-power device runs for month from a single 18650 LiIon cell without re-charging.
+- Runs for month from a single 18650 LiIon cell without re-charging.

 - Up to four TMP117A sensors provide NIST-traceable